Bastak Nature Reserve: Flora and fauna

 Most of the territory is forested, with some marshy floodplains in the lowlands, and tundra (moss, lichen, mountain herbs and small shrubs) on the top of Mt.
 Bydyr.
 Plants in the Bastak Reserve belong to three different floristic complexes: Sea of Okhotsk, East Siberian, and Manchurian.
 The middle belt of the mountains are old-growth cedar-broadleaf forests, with birch, walnut, elm, and linden.
 The understory in the middle belt can be thick with bushes such as Viburnum sargentii, Siberian ginseng, and honeysuckle.
 The lowest altitudes are typically alder, birch, and rhododendrum, with grassy meadows.
 The reserve has recorded 543 species of vascular plants.

 The birds of the reserve (195 species reported), reflect the diversity of terrain and the location at the meeting points of different ecoregions.
 Forest birds are the most numerous, with representative species and types being buzzard, grouse, black grouse, jays, crows, woodpeckers, thrushes, warblers, flycatchers, and nutcrackers.
 The mammals are those typical of the Ussuri forests (roe deer, wild hogs, brown bears, Himalayan bears).
 The most common mammals of prey are the Raccoon dog and the Sable.
-The endangered Amur tiger is known to be resident.
+The endangered Siberian tiger is known to be resident.

 Ecotourism

-As a strict nature reserve, the Bastak Reserve is mostly closed to the general public, although scientists and those with 'environmental education' purposes can make arrangements with park management for visits.
+As a strict nature reserve, the Bastak Reserve is mostly closed to the general public, although scientists and those with "environmental education" purposes can make arrangements with park management for visits.
 There is one educational hiking trail in the reserve, however, that is open to the public, but it requires permits to be obtained in advance, hikers must have vaccinations against tick-borne infections, and visitors are limited to 40 per month.
 The main office is in the city of Birobidzhan.